naynapandey71/MATLAB-codes/README.md

 # MATLAB-codes
+DESCRIPTION:

+This repository contains a collection of MATLAB programs developed for various computational and data analysis tasks.
+The files are organized to cover a wide range of topics and applications in MATLAB, making them useful for learning, experimentation, and solving practical problems.

 Ques1.m

 Prompts the user to input a matrix manually.
 The script is designed to demonstrate or simplify matrix indexing and element access, which are essential MATLAB operations.